 While the vast majority of Saint Michael’s students go to work full-time immediately after graduation, 51% of our students will attend graduate or professional school within five years of graduation, at institutions including Yale, University of Pennsylvania, Harvard, McGill, Johns Hopkins, Princeton, Cornell and Columbia Universities.

 Students may have cars on campus starting their sophomore year as long as you have a parking permit, which you can obtain from Public Safety.
-However, first-year students can apply for a parking permit to have their cars on North Campus during their second semester.

 Credit may be transferred for work completed at accredited colleges with a grade of C- or better, provided that the courses correspond to offerings at Saint Michael’s College.